seantywork/seantywork/docs/converting-cpp-js/index.md

 ## Progress

-To do this properly, in a stark contrast to the usual myself,
+To do this properly, in a stark contrast to the usual myself, I made a list that looks somewhat similar to the below one on Notion

+- Strategy
+- Issue
+- Disaster*
+- Flow
+- Messages
+- Progress

+*: *Disaster was later added due to an incident*

+**Strategy** contains the sort of principles that I thought I had to stick to, which include